Hillary Clinton Slammed On Twitter For Lauding Controversial Policy [Opinion]

 Now to the catch.
 Apparently, the policy which Hillary Clinton lauded requires recipients to meet a long list of criteria, including having to live and work in New York for the same number of years in which they benefitted from the scholarship.
 For example, if the tuition grant covered a student for four years, he or she would have to live and work in New York for four years after graduation, and if this doesn’t happen, it is converted to a loan that has to be repaid.

-Dubbed The Excelsior Scholarship, it will reduce the substantial, $83,000 total average cost for tuition, room and board by about $26,000.
+Dubbed The Excelsior Scholarship, it will reduce the substantial $83,000 total average cost for tuition, room, and board by about $26,000.
 This is for families earning an annual average of $100,000.
 It is worth noting that the remaining $57,000 will still have to be paid.
 The following is an excerpt of a report from the New York Times detailing student qualifications for the grant hailed by Hillary Clinton.

 “To qualify, students must attend school full time and be on track to graduate within two or four years, depending on the degree they are seeking.
 But low-income students often must interrupt their studies to work.
 At the state’s community colleges, more than 90 percent of students would not qualify for free tuition based on those requirements.
 Even at its four-year colleges, 60 percent would be ineligible.”

-As such, many have slammed Hillary on Twitter for having supported the college grant idea, but only at the end of her campaign, after it brought greater support.
+As such, many have slammed Hillary on Twitter for having supported the college grant idea, but only at the end of her campaign after it brought greater support.
 Senator Bernie Sanders is credited as the originator of the idea.
 The following are some of the tweets in relation to this.

 @HillaryClinton Don't take credit for what bernie did.
 You called it waving a magic wand & made fun & laughed at bernie one year ago when he wanted this